 What We Do

-The Hong Kong Sailing Federation (HKSF) is the national authority for the sport of sailing in Hong Kong.
+The Sailing Federation of Hong Kong, China (HKSF) is the national authority for the sport of sailing in Hong Kong.
 Its mission is to develop sailing in Hong Kong, and to advance the interests of the boating community.

 The HKSF administers an extensive Training Scheme that sees thousands of members of the public learn to sail every year at one of the many recognised training centres spread across the region.
 Our scheme also promotes excellence with higher level courses leading to representation at national and International level.